It was the night before our one year wedding anniversary, and I was curled up on the sofa; clutching a t-shirt wet by tears.

 A few years from now, he will be washing dishes and doing laundry without being asked.
 He will be opening his heart without you playing drill sergeant.

-He will be praying for you, opening doors for you, occasionally cooking dinner.
+He will be praying for you, opening doors for you, cooking dinner, shopping for groceries.
 He will have a tune on his lips and a song in his heart.

 All these things you are crying for will be effortless in the future.